 Commentary Matthew 3

 When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.
-(Luke 1:41)
+(Luke 1:41).

 Verses 1-2

-At the beginning of chapter 3, Jesus and John are now adults and in those days John the Baptist came preaching in the wilderness of Judea saying “Repent for the kingdom of heaven is near.
+At the beginning of Matthew chapter three, Jesus and John are now adults and we see that John the Baptist has begun his ministry, preaching “Repent, for the kingdom of heaven is near”.

 But before we do, let me give you a reminder; how do we get into the kingdom of heaven?
 Is it by being a good person?
 No; because we can not earn salvation.
 If salvation could be earned, people would have something to brag about.
-They would be inclined to stand before God and say, “Look at how great I was”.
+They would be inclined to stand before God and say, “Look at how wonderful I was”.

-But Ephesians 2:8-9 states;
+But Ephesians chapter two states;

 For it is by grace you have been saved through faith, and this not from yourselves; it is the gift of God, not by works, so that no one can boast.
 (Ephesians 2:8-9)